IsaacDempsey/anki-gatekeeper/README.md

 ## Installation

-1. Download the latest `anki-gatekeeper-*.apk` from [Releases](../../releases) on your mobile phone.
+1. Download the latest `anki-gatekeeper-*.apk` from [Releases](../../releases) on your Android.
-2. On your Android device, open the downloaded file.
-If prompted, allow your browser or file manager to install unknown apps — this is a one-time permission for sideloaded APKs.
+2. Open the downloaded file and click install.
+   - If prompted, allow your browser or file manager to install unknown apps — this is a one-time permission for sideloaded APKs.
-3. Tap **Install**.
-4. Launch AnkiGatekeeper and follow the on-screen prompts:
+5. Launch AnkiGatekeeper and follow the on-screen prompts:
    - **Display over other apps** — required to launch over the lock screen
    - **Notifications** — required to keep the background service running
    - **All files access** — required to load card images and audio
    - **Accessibility service** — required to keep the card screen in the foreground; find AnkiGatekeeper in Settings → Accessibility and enable it
    - **Deck selection** — pick which AnkiDroid deck to draw cards from (can be changed later via the gear icon)
-5. Done.
+6. Done.
 Lock the screen and unlock to see your first card.

 > **Note:** It is better if AnkiDroid is installed from F-Droid or a direct APK (not the Play Store) — see [Media / Images](#media--images) below for why.

+### LeechBlock integration

+AnkiGatekeeper also runs a minimal HTTP server on `127.0.0.1:8765`.
+This can be used by Firefox's [LeechBlock](https://www.proginosko.com/leechblock/) extension to trigger a card review whenever the user attempts to access a distracting website.
+To set it up, open LeechBlock's options for a block set and enter `http://127.0.0.1:8765` as the redirect URL.

 ## Building from source